 examine some facts and myths of cervical bulging discs and will also

-provide some recommendations on treatment progression.
+provide some recommendations on logical treatment progression.

 The neck consists of 7 individual vertebral bones named C1 through C7.
 C1 and C2 join directly, without any intervertebral spacer.
 In between each of the remaining cervical vertebrae are intervertebral discs which separate the spinal bones from one another.
 These discs spacers cushion the spine from force and trauma, as well as facilitate flexibility and individual vertebral level movement.